 This time of the year the grapes are very cheap so apart from making moustalevria or moustokouloura, you can make it into fruit preserve and use it in lots of recipes like cheesecake, panna cotta, eat it plain as it is or with Greek yoghurt etc.

 When the grapes fall off the bunch, here in Greece at the farmers’ market they collect them and sell them very cheap.

-When I saw a large bowl full of grapes, they looked very good, so after washing them I separated the big grapes to make the spoon sweet and used the smaller ones to get the juice.
+When I saw a large bowl full of sultana grapes, they looked very good, so after washing them I separated the big grapes to make the spoon sweet and used the smaller ones to get the juice.

 Traditionally, no grape juice is used in making grape spoon sweet.
-The grapes are usually covered with the sugar and left overnight to wet the sugar.
+The grapes are usually covered with the sugar and left overnight to release some juice and wet the sugar.
 In this case less syrup is produced.